dwhieb/documentdb-session/README.md

 **2. Only set a TTL for session documents**

 Choose this option if you will be storing other kinds of data besides just sessions in your collection.
-With this option, each session document will be given a `ttl` attribute with the value you specify in the `documentdb-session` config object (see above).
+With this option, each session document will be given a `ttl` attribute with the value you specify in the `documentdb-session` config object (see the config options [above](https://github.com/dwhieb/documentdb-session#config-options)).
 The session documents will be deleted after they expire, but not the other documents in your collection (unless they also have a `ttl` property on them).

 To configure TTL for session documents, include a value for `ttl` in the `documentdb-session` config object, and make sure that your collection has TTL enabled, but without a default expiration time. `documentdb-session` will not enable TTL on the collection unless it creates the collection during initialization; if you created your own collection, you will need to enable TTL manually.